Art Fundamentals in One Lesson a Week

 I ran across Adventures in Art, Level 2 by Laura Chapman at a used curriculum sale this summer and it’s been such a treasure!

-I also LOVE that each lesson teaches a particular art fundamental and gives at least one example of that fundamental used in real (often famous) artwork and gives simple, illustrated directions for an art project to try at home.
+I also LOVE that each lesson teaches a particular art fundamental and gives at least one example of that fundamental used in real (often famous) artwork.
+It also gives simple, illustrated directions for an art project to try at home.

-In one lesson per week, Eli has been learning about things like color, pattern, texture, line, movement, form, balance, unity and variety.
-He’s completed all kinds of simple projects that teach the art concepts and give him experience with various art modes and media.
+In one lesson per week, Eli has been learning about things like color, pattern, texture, line, movement, form, balance, unity, and variety.
+He’s completed all kinds of simple projects that teach art concepts and gives him experience with various art modes and media.

 All I have to do is gather the necessary art supplies then snuggle in with Eli for the short reading lesson and oversee the art project!